rsml/nesting-tiles/README.md

 ##Features:

-* A system of tiles that can be create and nested ad infinitum
+* A system of tiles that can be created and nested ad infinitum
-* Tiles can be removed
+* Hover over a tile to quickly bring up controls to 'Insert' content into a tile, to 'Delete' a tile, or to add a new pane via 'Split Vertical' or 'Split Horizontal'
 * Right click on a tile to bring the context menu
     * Insert a new tile in any specific direction
     * If a tile already has a Youtube video, Website, or Photo in the background, you can delete the content without deleting the tile
     * If a tile is not the root tile, you can also delete the tile using this menu
 * Click on the insert icon to add a Youtube video, Photo (from the internet or your local filesystem), or a Website
-    * Files from your local filesystem should behin with 'file://'
+    * Files from your local filesystem should begin with 'file://'
-* Drag and drop on the edges of the tiles to resize them
+* Click and drag on the edges of the tiles to resize them

 ## Known Issues

-* If you add a Youtube Video or website to a Tile component, then in order to remove the content, you have to hover over that tile and right-click in the icons that appear in the middle of the Tile (aka the HoverMenu).
-This UX is not ideal.
-Instead, you should be allowed to right click anywhere in the Tile.
-This is more effort technically than it is worth at this moment.
+* If you add a Youtube Video or website to a Tile component, then in order to remove the content, you have to hover over that tile and right-click on one of the icons that appear in the middle of the Tile (aka the HoverMenu).
+Ideally, you should be allowed to right click anywhere in the Tile.
+* If you try to insert content into a tile that is near the very bottom of the very right side of the page, in some circumstances this will cause the page width and/or height to grow a little.
+So, the user may have to scroll in order to see the whole popup.
+This is not a breaking feature, just a minor nuisance.
+To fix this, you might have to modify the <Popover /> component (from 'react-bootstrap/lib/Overlay').

 ## Roadmap

-* Make this mobile friendly.
+* Make it mobile friendly
     * Instead of showing the HoverMenu on hover, it should be shown onClick for the Tile component
     * In addition to showing the context menu on right click events, you should show the context menu on two finger tags
-* Add support dragging and dropping panes to
+* Support dragging and dropping panes to reorganize them easily

 # Development